Kingsley and Froghall railway station

-Kingsley and Froghall is a former railway station of the North Staffordshire Railway (NSR) that is now preserved on the Churnet Valley Railway in Staffordshire, England.
+Kingsley and Froghall is a railway station serving the villages of Froghall and Kingsley in Staffordshire, England.
+It is the southern terminus of the Churnet Valley Railway.

 History

 Kingsley and Froghall station, situated on the Churnet Valley Line of the North Staffordshire Railway, was opened to both passengers and goods on 1 September 1849.

 The station was a busy country station serving the needs of workers at nearby Thomas Bolton's copper refinery.

 As with many UK railways, passenger numbers in the 1960s decreased to such an extent that the station was closed to both passengers and goods in 1965.

 Re-opening and the Churnet Valley Railway

 During the 1970s, a railway preservation base was set up at nearby Cheddleton station; later, this was to become the base of the Churnet Valley Railway (CVR).
 The CVR had been progressing slowly in preserving the line when, in the late 1990s, they had reached the station site.
 After closure by British Rail, the station buildings had been demolished.
 Initial rebuilding of the station resulted in the down platform reopening for passengers on 11 August 2001.
-Construction began later on the new station building, which opened on 19 July 2003.
+Construction began later on the new station building, which opened on 20 September 2003.